aws/aws-sdk-swift-s3-transfer-manager/README.md

 You can optionally configure transfer listeners for any of the S3TM operations above.
 The Amazon S3 Transfer Manager for Swift provides 2 canned transfer progress listeners for you.
 They’re LoggingTransferListener and StreamingTransferListener.

-The LoggingTransferListener logs transfer events to the console (or some other configured location) usingswift-log.
+The LoggingTransferListener logs transfer events to the console (or some other configured location) using [swift-log](https://github.com/apple/swift-log).
 The StreamingTransferListener publishes transfer events to its AsyncThrowingStream instance property, which can be awaited on to consume and handle events as needed.
 You can configure any number of transfer listeners for the S3TM operations via their inputs (e.g., UploadObject.transferListeners).
 You can add your own custom transfer listeners as well, by implementing a struct or a class that conforms to the TransferListener protocol and configuring it in the input structs.

 See below for the example usage of the two canned transfer listeners.